 Gardening to Victory in WWII

 During the 1940s, Chicago led the way in Victory Gardens.
 Not only did it have so much to offer geographically by way of vacant lots, but also socially with a surplus of undernourished working class.
 In addition, Chicago was the first to register Victory Gardens.
 Sometimes supplies like seeds and simple tools were given for a small fee.
 I found many pamphlets, almost almanacs for the Chicago gardener, explaining rules like the last frost and crop recommendations.
 Chicago encouraged Victory Gardens in every way—even glamorizing them in a Marshall Field’s window display as pictured above.
+Hard to imagine such a display when we lead guests there during the Loop Interior Architecture Walking Tour.

 Community Gardens Today